NCERT Solutions Class 8 Geography Chapter 3 – Mineral and Power Resources

 (ii) Biogas and natural gas

-Answer: The gaseous fuel formed from the conversion of organic waste such as dead plant, animal material, animal dung and kitchen waste is called biogas.
+Answer: The gaseous fuel formed from the conversion of organic waste such as dead plants, animal material, animal dung and kitchen waste is called biogas.
 Biogas is a mixture of methane and carbon dioxide and produces a huge amount of organic manure each year.
-Whereas, Natural gas is extracted with petroleum deposits when crude oil is brought to the surface.
+Whereas, natural gas is extracted with petroleum deposits when crude oil is brought to the surface.

 Answer: Metallic minerals contain metal in raw form.
 Bauxite and manganese are some examples of metallic minerals.
-While metals such as Limestone, mica and gypsum do not contain minerals and are called as Non-metallic minerals.
+In contrast, metals such as limestone, mica and gypsum do not contain metal elements and are called non-metallic minerals.

-Minerals are naturally occurring substances that have a definite chemical compositions.
-They are formed in different types of geological environments, under varying conditions.
+Minerals are naturally occurring substances that have definite chemical compositions.
+They are formed in different types of geological environments under varying conditions.
 Minerals are non-renewable resources.
-Minerals can be identified on the basis of their physical properties such as colour, density, hardness and chemical properties such as solubility.
+Minerals can be identified on the basis of their physical properties, such as colour, density, hardness, and chemical properties, such as solubility.